dgerosa/precession/_sources/README.md.txt

 A short tutorial is provided in [the documentation](https://dgerosa.github.io/precession) together with a detailed list of all functions.

 The code is developed and maintained by [Davide Gerosa](www.davidegerosa.com).
-Please, report bugs using github.
+Please report bugs and suggestions using github.

 #### Change log